 How long does it take to clear cache?

 Cache clear can take a few different forms, but in general it’s the act of clearing data from web browser history, cookies, temporary files and other cached data.
 There isn’t one time range or estimate for how long it will take to clear cache and clear your browsing history – each user’s experience may be quite different.

 What are cookies on your web browser?

 Third-party cookies are small files that websites save on your computer from your internet browser when you visit them.
-They help the website remember your search history, preferences (such as language, site settings etc.), track how you are using it so they can improve their performance, and remember security information (like passwords) and can keep you logged into a particular website.
+They help the website remember your search history, preferences (such as language, site settings etc.), track how you are using a website so they can improve their performance, they also remember security information (like passwords) and can keep you logged into a particular website.